JulioJu/carto-paille-porteuse/README.md

   See also https://stackoverflow.com/questions/32103777/parse-for-javascript-error-209-invalid-session-token-when-signing-up-a-new-u
   Try catch each Parse (not already done because I would like understand better the error)

-* Unicity of latitude and longitude (see Index Manager into parse-dashboard).
+* Unicity of latitude and longitude in back-end
-    Note: we could check
     * https://community.parseplatform.org/t/can-parseschema-add-unique-index/1203
     * https://github.com/parse-community/parse-server/issues/7289
     * https://sapandiwakar.in/uniqueness-constraints-in-parse-database/
-    * Currently we could check unicty simply in front-end, before trigger save

 ## Note